inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 ..
 V2

 We want to record the power consumption of the radios in the wireless nodes.
-The ``SensorNode`` host type has an energy consumer submodule in its radio by default, ``SensorStateBasedEpEnergyConsumer``.
+The :ned:`SensorNode` host type has an energy consumer submodule in its radio by default, :ned:`SensorStateBasedEpEnergyConsumer`.
 This module assigns a constant power consumption value to each radio mode and transmitter/receiver state.
 Note that the values for each state are parameters of the energy consumer module, and don't come from other modules (such as the radio), so they need to be set correctly in order to obtain accurate power consumption results.
-``SensorStateBasedEpEnergyConsumer`` has default power consumption values typical for wireless sensor nodes, thus we leave module's parameters on default. ``SensorNode`` has an energy storage submodule by default, ``IdealEpEnergyStorage``.
+:ned:`SensorStateBasedEpEnergyConsumer` has default power consumption values typical for wireless sensor nodes, thus we leave module's parameters on default. :ned:`SensorNode` has an energy storage submodule by default, :ned:`IdealEpEnergyStorage`.
 This module keeps track of the node's energy consumption.
 It stores an infinite amount of energy, and cannot get fully charged or depleted, and it is useful if we only want to model and measure power consumption, but not energy capacity, charging, etc.